Proposal for Short-Term Let Control Area in Highland Perthshire and northern part of Eastern Perthshire

 Overview

-The Council has voted to introduce a Short-Term Let Control Area in Highland Perthshire and the Northern part of Eastern Perthshire.
-This step is to seek views of the residents, businesses and communities about the proposal.
+In May 2025 Perth and Kinross Council voted to introduce a Short-Term Let Control Area in Highland Perthshire and the northern part of Eastern Perthshire.

 What is a Short-Term Let Control Area?